v-exec/Wire/README.md

 # WireV
-#### Version 0.6
+#### Version 0.7

-_WireV_ is a WIP generative logo system made with Javascript in HTML's Canvas.
+_WireV_ is a generative logo system made with Javascript in HTML's Canvas.

 Its functionality is simple.
-It starts with a base shape, and every 7 seconds, distorts its coordinates randomly for a duration of 0.4 seconds, and then stops.
+It starts with a base shape, and every 7 seconds, distorts its coordinates randomly (with the option to lock to grid) for a duration of 0.4 seconds, and then stops.
 The cycle repeats.

 ![gif] (https://i.imgur.com/JOxluac.gif)